Housebreaking an Adult Dog

 The goal is to make sure your dog never needs to go in the house at all, by giving her the opportunity to go outside before it occurs to her to let loose in the house.
 Pay attention to her body language - if you see her circling or sniffing, whisk her outside right away.

-- Supervise your pooch.
+- Supervise your dog.
 Don't give her a chance to

 eliminate indoors if at all possible.
 You can confine her